umn-microsoft-automation/UMN-Google/README.md

 # UMN-Google

+## Update '1.2.12'
+Added get-gAppScriptsProject, get-gAppScriptsProjectContent, and send-gAppsScriptFunction.
+The last function is designed to call functions stored in a Google App Scripts Standard Project.
+You need to make sure to publish 'Deploy as API Executable' and Enable API access to your project.
+Allows calling functions with or without parameters.

 ## Update '1.2.11'
 Get-GOAuthTokenUser previously only retuned part of token response.
 Update returns full response and adds alias to 'accesstoken' to maintain backwards compatability.